boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    * Means to report and expose observed performance metrics and other OAM state to customer.
      For example, {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}} exposes a set of statistics per SDP, connectivity construct, and connection group.

+## Scalability Implications {#sec-sca-impli}

+The mapping between 5G slice to TN slices (see {{sec-mapping}}) is a design choice of service operators that may be a function of, e.g., the number of instantiated slices, requested services, or local engineering capabilities and guidelines.
+However, operators should carefully consider means to ease slice migration strategies.
+For example, a provider may initially adopt a 1-to-1 mapping if it has to instantiate just a few Network Slices and accommodate the need of only a few customers.
+That provider may decide to move to a N-to-1 mapping for aggregation/scalability purposes if sustained increased slice demand is observed.

+Putting in place adequate automation means to realize Network Slices (including the adjustment of Slice Services to Network Slices mapping) would ease slice migration operations.

+The realization model described in the document inherits the scalability properties of the underlying L2VPN and L3VPN technologies ({{sec-over-rea-model}}).
+Readers may refer, for example, to {{Section 13 of ?RFC4365}} or {{Section 1.2.5 of ?RFC6624}} for a scalability assessment of some of these technologies.
+Providers may adjust the mapping model to better handle local scalability constraints.

 # IANA Considerations